barryclark/jekyll-now/about.md

 Somewhere between BASIC and C# he has been a security guard, bartender, production and inventory control specialist, and longshoreman.
 He's also done tour support for a band, as well as spending 9 years as a technology consultant doing everything from pulling cable --> Windows network administration --> Web development.

 Originally from Long Beach, CA, he he relocated to the most amazing city in the world, Detroit, MI in 2011.
 Though firmly settled in Detroit, he is still a long-time fan of the L.A.
-Kings, Lakers, Dodgers, Angels, and Galaxy(but will happily cheer on the Wings, Tigers and Pistons as long as they aren't playin a team from L.A.).
+Kings, Lakers, Dodgers, Angels, and Galaxy(but will happily cheer on the Wings, Tigers and Pistons as long as they aren't playing a team from L.A.).

 Now that the Raiders have moved to Las Vegas, he is officially a Lions fan.